 Be careful what you wish for.
-Overlooking the finer details of a mortgage application could mean you may get OK’d for a mortgage you really don’t want.
-Being hasty about applying for a sub-par mortgage deal is just a waste of time for you and your lender, leaving you to begin the process over again.
+Overlooking the finer details of a mortgage application could mean getting approved for a mortgage you really don’t want.
+Being hasty about applying for a sub-par mortgage deal is just a waste of time for you and your lender.

 The same can be said about verbal agreements.
-Your word may be your bond, and a lender’s word may be their bond, but nothing is official until it’s in writing.
+Your word might be your bond, and a lender’s word might be its bond, but nothing is official until it’s in writing.
 Gone are the days when a handshake and a promise meant a deal was official.
-Failing to fill out mortgage documentation means there’s no fine print to read, and could indicate a scam, above anything else.
+Failing to fill out mortgage documentation means there’s no fine print to read and could indicate a scam above anything else.

-There was a time was when you could embellish little things like income, employment or credit score on a mortgage application.
+There was a time when you could embellish little things like income, employment or credit score on a mortgage application.
 No biggie, right?
-Wrong — in these post-financial crisis days, banks, lenders, and most important, the law, leave no stone unturned when it comes to anything financial, right down to the errant typo.
+Wrong — in these post-financial crisis days, banks, lenders and the law, leave no stone unturned when it comes to anything financial, right down to the errant typo.

 Any information you put down on a mortgage application — from 401(k)s to IRAs, to outstanding debts, even bankruptcy filings — can all be verified right down to the decimal point.
 Don’t put yourself at risk of committing mortgage fraud.
 And never, ever lie about your taxes.

-Sichelman adds never to sign an incomplete mortgage application, either.
-Loan officers have been known to “fill in” missing information — if it’s erroneous or false, guess who’ll get the blame by the authorities?
+Sichelman added never to sign an incomplete mortgage application.
+Loan officers have been known to fill in missing information — if it’s erroneous or false, guess who’ll get the blame by the authorities?
 You.

-Following this mortgage application checklist can improve your chances of getting approved more quickly at low mortgage rates today.
+Following this mortgage application checklist can improve your chances of getting approved more quickly for a low mortgage rate.
 But the application is just one step in a multifaceted process.
 Got mortgage questions?
 Don’t hesitate to sit down with a loan officer, banker, or a real estate lawyer to learn the ins and outs of mortgages before you apply.

-Sichelman says that many people hold “mortgage burning parties,” setting fire to their original mortgage loan document.
-He wisely advises not to.
+Sichelman said that many people hold “mortgage burning parties,” setting fire to their original mortgage loan documents.
+He wisely advised not to.
 Make copies of everything related to your house, and store them in a safe location.
 Your house and everything associated with it is an asset — letting them go up in smoke could mean lessening your chances of selling your home, or getting approved for a future mortgage.